Selected statistic data

 Aboriginal art, as a movement, is usually dated to 1971, when a white teacher, Geoffrey Bardon, encouraged the men at Papunya, a settlement 240 kilometres north-west of Alice Springs, to paint a mural on a school wall.

-Aboriginal art wasn’t widely sought after until the late ‘80s.
+The Aboriginal art market was born of the souvenir trade of the 1960s.
+Aboriginal art wasn’t widely sought after until the late 1980s.
 It post-dates postmodernism.

 Fact Aboriginal art was only discovered by outsiders as “unique and distinctive” about 1988, the bicentennial year, according to Aboriginal curator Hetti Perkins .